Nexfinity/CakeyBot-Wiki/moderation/honeypot.md

 | **Ban** | Permanently bans the user from the server. |

 The default punishment is **Softban**.

+> **Note:** All punishment types will also delete the offending message from the honeypot channel.
+The softban & ban types will remove the emssage from ALL affected channels.
+{.is-info}

 ## Log Channel
 An optional channel where Cakey Bot posts a log entry each time the honeypot is triggered.
 The log entry will include details about the user who was caught.
 Leave this unset to disable logging.